ginzburg-dev/JAM-asset-manager/README.md

 # JAM-asset-manager
  JAM Asset Manager.
-Asset Manager Plugin for Maya for lighting and rendering pipeline
+Asset Manager is developed for lighting and rendering pipeline